SultanInStem/hospital-api/readme.md

 ## To-do
 - edit createPatient to work with stationary patient
-- choose the date management
--
+- work on GET apis